Expressing Your Feminine Energy with Alisa Vitti

 GO WITH THE FLO WITH THE HORMONE QUEEN HERSELF

 Meet your new best friend, functional nutritionist and hormone goddess, Alisa Vitti.
 As the creator of Flo Living, ‘a virtual hormone health center’, and best selling author of WomanCode, Alisa is dedicated to helping women correct their hormonal imbalances through medicinal foods and connecting them to their true creative Flo energies.
-We love learning everything Alisa shares and we’re so excited that she will be sharing her wisdom on all things feminine energy, hormone, and food related twice a month for S-Life mag so we wanted you to meet her!
 Looking to feel energized?
 Have regular, healthy periods?
 Get pregnant?
 Have better sex?!
 Keep on reading….

 The other problem that's happening now is that women are prematurely aging because of their hormonal problems, so at even 30 you can have the hormonal profile of a woman who is 45.
 So that's another reason why I was so happy to have invested the past 17 years into my hormonal health, because I've kept myself hormonally youthful as long as possible, thereby extending my fertile window.
 Egg freezing is really expensive and not a guarantee, and neither is IVF.
 What you can do is invest in keeping yourself hormonally balanced and keeping your inflammatory markers low.